From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats: Primitive Graphs, Polar-Cats and Elementary Networks

-\begin{proposition} Let $G$ be a $(v,G_1,G_2)$-polar-cat.
-Then, there is a unique network $N$ with unique labeling $t$ (up to the label of the hybrid vertices) that explains $G$ if and only if $(v,G_1,G_2)$ is well-proportioned.
-In this case, $(N,t)$ is in particular a strong quasi-discriminating elementary network. \end{proposition} \begin{proof} Assume first that $G$ is a well-proportioned $(v,G_1,G_2)$-polar-cat.
+For the \emph{if}-direction assume that $G$ is well-proportioned.
 Let $(N,t)$ be an arbitrary level-1 network that explains $G$.
-Since $G$ is primitive, Lemma \ref{lem:primitive-2} implies that $(N,t)$ must be a strong elementary quasi-discriminating network.
+By Lemma \ref{lem:primitive-1}, $G$ is primitive and Lemma \ref{lem:primitive-2} implies that $(N,t)$ must be a strong elementary quasi-discriminating network.
 We proceed with showing that $(N,t)$ is uniquely determined by $G$.